ggcrunchy/corona-docs/markdown/guide/data/numbersInLua/index.markdown

 **TODO** maybe we should walk through an example or two? (e.g. "normal" case; result of computation; incrementing huge numbers)

+**TODO** or of course revisit opening example

 <a id="other-precisions"></a>

 ## Other Precisions

 ### Single Precision

 We have been speaking of "double" precision floats.
 As the name suggests, there is also a single-precision variety.
-This is a 32-bit value, with 8 bits of exponent&mdash;biased by 127 **CHECK THIS!**&mdash;and 23 devoted to the fraction, with the sign bit as before.
+This is a 32-bit value, with 8 bits of exponent&mdash;biased by 127&mdash;and 23 devoted to the fraction, with the sign bit as before.
 These tend to be preferred when memory matters more, such as keeping structures light for cache coherency or when bandwidth is a concern; the obvious downsides are reduced accuracy and numeric range.

 ### Mobile Shaders

 **TODO** the following is still rough, maybe needs some expansion to emphasize where we see issues in practice, e.g. shimmering on certain corners, especially with larger textures

 We see doubles in Lua, and often both varieties in native code.
-Floating point also shows up in Corona's shaders.
+Floating point also shows up in Solar2D's shaders.
 "High precision fragment shader" support, for instance, comes into play on mobile platforms, and basically boils down to how many bits the driver grants to our numbers in fragment kernels.

 According to the OpenGL ES2 specification (see for instance, the "Qualifiers" section [here](https://www.khronos.org/opengles/sdk/docs/reference_cards/OpenGL-ES-2_0-Reference-card.pdf)), "medium" precision&mdash;which is available in both vertex and fragment kernels&mdash;must offer at least 10 bits of fraction: 1024-wide ranges.
 Furthermore, it promises the swath of values from 2<sup>-14</sup> to 2<sup>14</sup>, suggesting 5 bits of exponent with allowances for the aforementioned special cases.
 Internally, these will probably be 16-bit values.